Sexuality and Singleness: Godly Answers in a Confusing World

 What of our emotional desires?
 Do singles need to also be wise about the emotional intimacy they extend and pursue with others?
 Yes, but again this is an area where the married also need to practice wisdom and caution in their relationships (including some gender ones!) with those who are not their spouse.
 What I am not saying is that we shy away from revealing ourselves emotionally to each other.
 What I am saying is that the way we reveal, express, and share our emotional selves is also to be guarded.
 Ask if the goal of the particular relationship is oriented toward the self or love of God and others.
 I have found that a top “Jesus replacement” in my life is emotional comfort and feeling good about myself.
 This aspect of my own heart’s being prone to wander has led to some very unholy, emotional attachments with women and a few men, too.

 It is actually good news that what God commands and says is good is possible through the blessings of the gospel.
-Godly unmarried sexuality is “Plan A” for those of us who do not have a spouse.
+Godly sexuality and singleness is “Plan A” for those of us who do not have a spouse.

 More on the “HOW”: Sober promises and specific wisdom